openebs-archive/openebs-docs/docs/upgrade.md

 The upgrade of OpenEBS is a three step process:

-1. Download upgrade scripts
+1. Download the upgrade YAMLS.
-2. Upgrade the OpenEBS Operator
+2. Upgrade the OpenEBS Operator.
-3. Upgrade OpenEBS Volumes that were created with older OpenEBS Operator (0.8.2), one at a time.
+3. Upgrade OpenEBS Volumes that were created from previous OpenEBS version (0.8.2).

 ## Upgrade steps

 All steps described in this document must be performed on the Kubernetes master or from a machine that has access to Kubernetes master.

-1. <h3><a class="anchor" aria-hidden="true" id="Download-scripts"></a>Download upgrade scripts</h3>
+1. <h3><a class="anchor" aria-hidden="true" id="Download-yamls"></a>Download upgrade YAMLs</h3>

    You can do git clone of the upgrade scripts.